Quantisan/docker-clojure/README.md

 This image includes multiple `ONBUILD` triggers which should be all you need to bootstrap most applications.
 The build will `COPY . /usr/src/app` and `RUN lein deps`

-You can then build and run the CLojure image:
+You can then build and run the Clojure image:

 ```
 docker build -t my-clojure-app .